*** To read past blog posts, go to >> kitsummers.com/blog/

 YOU CAN STILL FIND SUCCESS!

-Don’t forget; you are only as young as the last time you changed your mind!
+Don’t forget that you are only as young as the last time you changed your mind!

 Keep your thoughts and self-talk fun and productive, and always reach for more advancement.